primecoder/VisionML-Simplified/README.md

 ### Source code

-A full source code used in this article can be downloaded (cloned) from my public Github here:
+The full source code used in this article can be downloaded (cloned) from my public Github here:

 - [Project Source Code - Github](https://github.com/primecoder/VisionML-Simplified)